-The aim of EBM is long-term sustainable use of marine resources with a resilient ecosystem.
+The aim of EBM is the long-term sustainable use of marine resources with a resilient ecosystem.
 The health and productivity of the ecosystem should be maintained while allowing appropriate human uses for the benefit of current and future generations.

-Our role is to provide the management of fisheries and other sectors with the evidence for ecosystem-based decision-making.
-This is to support sustainable development aimed at both human and ecosystem well-being and the stewardship of marine ecosystems.
+Our role is to provide the management of fisheries and other sectors with evidence for ecosystem-based decision-making.
+This is to support sustainable development aimed at both human and ecosystem well-being, the

 management system and the stewardship of marine ecosystems.

 ICES advice on fishing opportunities integrates ecosystem-based management and changes in ecosystem productivity with the objective of achieving maximum sustainable yield (MSY).
 The aim is, in accordance with the aggregate of international guidelines, to inform policies for high long-term yields while maintaining productive fish stocks within healthy marine ecosystems.

 How do we apply an ecosystem approach to fisheries advice in practice?

 We consider the influence of a dynamic ecosystem and multiple fleets on fish stocks, where relevant we account for changes in ecosystem productivity and the needs of apex predators, and assess and advise on the impact of fisheries on the ecosystem from the coasts to the deep sea, and monitor trends in species and habitat biodiversity.
 We assess the state of fish stocks in a region through fisheries overviews.
 We put fisheries into the context of other maritime activities and pressures through our ecosystem overviews and provide options for trade-offs between management objectives.